-To find the perimeter of a rectangle, add the length and width, then double the result:
+To get the perimeter of a rectangle, add the length and width, then double the result:

 P=2(l+w)P = 2(l + w)

-A rectangle has two sides of length ll and two sides of width ww.
-If you add all four sides, you get
+A rectangle has two sides of length ll and two of width ww.
+Add all four:

 l+w+l+wl + w + l + w